Our Organisation Search Quick Links

 • Develop new potato varieties with increased disease resistance and environmental adaptation that are commercially relevant for both domestic and export markets across fresh and processing categories in collaboration with IPM Potato Group Ltd.

-• Design and deploy genetic tools and genome-wide selection approaches to accelerate breeding strategies and support genetic improvement in potato, ryegrass, cereals and Sitka spruce
+• Design and deploy novel breeding techniques (e.g. cisgenesis and editing) as well as genome-wide selection approaches to accelerate breeding strategies and support genetic improvement in potato and cereals

-• Monitor the evolution of cereal and potato pathogens to tailor current control solutions
+• Monitor the rapid genetic evolution of cereal and potato pathogens to tailor current control solutions and ensure they are fit for purpose

 • Evaluate the efficacy of near-market fungicides for the control of cereal and potato diseases